Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Introduction

 \section{Introduction}

 Both classical and quantum topology in 3-dimensions are mature subjects, but deep connections between the two worlds are still rare.
-Since the classical world is a limit of the quantum world as the Planck constant goes to zero, we expect classical topological information to emerge from quantum topology when the level $k$ of the physical quantum Witten-Chern-Simons theories WCS$(G,k)$ \cite{Witt} for a simply-connected simple Lie group $G$ goes to infinity.
-The asymptotic faithfulness of mapping class group representations is such a phenomenon, and so would the volume conjecture.
-The asymptotic faithfulness of quantum skein $SU(2)$ is proved in \cite{FWW}, which is independent of and different from the parallel asymptotic faithfulness of the representations from quantum $SU(n)$ Reshetikhin-Turaev TQFTs\footnote{The account of the proof of the asymptotic faithfulness in Section 5 of \cite{MBomb} does not match the recollections of the second author.} \cite{And}.
-In section 2, we show that the two representations of the mapping class groups of oriented closed surfaces from Reshetikhin-Turaev TQFT \cite{RT1,RT2} and Jones-Kauffamn TQFT \cite{KL, Tur, BHMV} at level=$2$ are not conjugate to each other.
-In this paper, we generalize the faithfulness from skein quantum $SU(2)$ to skein quantum $SU(3)$ following the same strategy of \cite{FWW} .
+Since the classical world is a limit of the quantum world as the Planck constant goes to zero, we expect classical topological information to emerge from quantum topology when the level $k$ of the physical quantum Witten-Chern-Simons theories (WCS) $(G,k)$ \cite{Witt} for a Lie group $G$ goes to infinity.
+The asymptotic faithfulness of mapping class group representations is such a phenomenon, and so would be the volume conjecture.
+Representations of mapping class groups can be constructed either using the skein method or the representation categories of quantum groups at roots of unity (see Section 6 of \cite{RW} and the references therein).
+In this paper, we make two related observations.
+First the representations of mapping class groups from the Ising TQFT and its quantum group counterpart $SU(2)_2$ are neither equivalent as representations nor Galois conjugate to each other.
+Hence skein quantum representations of mapping class groups are different from the Reshetikhin-Turaev (RT) ones from quantum groups or geometric quantization.